ilal4791/introduction-to-github-eficode/README.md

 <details id=1>
 <summary><h2>Step 1: Create a project board</h2></summary>
- _Welcome to "Introduction to GitHub"! :wave:_
+ Welcome to "Introduction to GitHub"! :wave:

 **What is GitHub?**: GitHub is a collaboration platform that uses _[Git](https://docs.github.com/get-started/quickstart/github-glossary#git)_ for versioning.
 GitHub is a popular place to share and contribute to [open-source](https://docs.github.com/get-started/quickstart/github-glossary#open-source) software.
 <br>:tv: [Video: What is GitHub?](https://www.youtube.com/watch?v=pBy1zgt0XPc)

 ### :keyboard: Activity: Your first project board

 1. Navigate to the **Projects** tab in the header menu of your repository.
+(If you don't have this tab, click the settings tab and enable "projects" in the list of features, and then continue)

 2. Click **Link a project** and in the dropdown **Create a new project...**